ETH-PEACH-Lab/oss4ed-peachlab/OSS_Onboarding/mattermost_issue/issue_understanding/task.md

 test the same behavior.
 We prefer the use of react-testing-library for new tests, but it is not required.
 ```

-You can find the entire issue description when clicking on the following link `[Class Component Issue](https://github.com/mattermost/mattermost/issues/26205)`.
+You can find the entire issue description when clicking on the following link [Class Component Issue](https://github.com/mattermost/mattermost/issues/26205).

 Let us break down the issue together.
 Your main task is to convert the class component in the modals.test.jsx file to a
 functional component, without making any changes to its functionality.
 This change might lead to tests not functioning